-“I highly recommend “Speaking the Language” for development into a full theatrical production.
+“I highly recommend “Speaking the Language” (A.K.A.
+“Talking Tenderloin”) for development into a full theatrical production.
 The story focuses on a successful lawyer losing everything she has, forcing her to step into the world of the poor.
 Her characters are well drawn and compelling, and her story is timely, shining a light on the ever-widening gap between the privileged and underserved.
 The staging, casting and set requirements are also manageable.”
 Rachel Bakker, City Lights New Works Program Manager, City Lights Theater, San Jose, CA.

 “Roberts uses a razor-sharp wit, keen cultural insights and a deep understanding and compassion for her characters to tell some fantastic stories.
 She delves into the unexpected turn of events with her recognizable empathy and humor.”
 Patricia Cotter, Emmy award-winning playwright.